How Long It Takes to Get a Life Insurance Payout

 Insured’s Cause of Death

 How the policyholder died can affect how long it takes to get a life insurance payout.
 For example, if the cause of death was a homicide, the insurer may need to investigate to ensure that the beneficiary wasn’t responsible or is not under investigation.
-Another example is if the cause of death was suicide, which can be a reason life insurance won't pay out.
+Another example is if the cause of death was suicide, which can activate the delay clause in life insurance and potentially impact the payout.

 checkList icon